Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 - A few light taps with a hammer and punch on the Axle Shaft should free the shaft from the hub splines.
 If more force is required, screw on the Axle Shaft nut on to the shaft to protect the shaft threads from hard hammer impacts.

-- A Slide Hammer attached to a FWD (Front Wheel Drive) Hub Puller is recommend to removed the hub.
+- A Slide Hammer attached to an FWD (Front Wheel Drive) Hub Puller is recommended to remove the hub.
 In most cases, rust build up on the interior of the Knuckle Hole will fuse the old Hub in place.
 A few careful hammer blows on the hub might free it lose, but my preference is to pull it lose using a Slide Hammer.
 In addition, if the lower Ball Joint and CV Axle shaft were not removed, the pulling action of the Slide Hammer will ease removal.

-- Clean the Steering Knuckle Hub Mounting hole of lose rust and debris.
+- Clean the Steering Knuckle Hub Mounting hole of loose rust and debris.
 A wire brush would work nicely.
 Afterwards, apply a thin coat of grease or anti-seize compound.

 - Mount the new Hub Bearing with the Brake Dust Shield.
 Ensure that the dust shield is not placed on backwards.